 Using WordPress to make your website

 - This method will take 4-8 days to learn and set up the website

-- WordPress itself is free but it will require you to pay for a domain and hosting or you can run it locally with XAMPP.
+- WordPress itself is free but it will require you to pay for a domain and hosting.
+I recommend using BlueHost for hosting as its the cheapest and the most beginner-friendly platform.
+Or you can run it locally with XAMPP.

 - Will result in a professional-looking blog (or nice content-focused website if you put time into it).
 A great platform for blogging, having authors with articles

 WordPress is the industry standard for making websites.
 This website (The Website Architect) is built using WordPress.
 With WordPress, you can make almost any website you can imagine without knowing any programming knowledge.
 With programming knowledge, you can take your WordPress website that much further.

 There are 2 types of WordPress, wordpress.org, and wordpress.com.
 WordPress.com is kind of like Squarespace, with limited functionality, and pricing plans.
 WordPress.org is a free framework you can download (for free) to build your own super custom and limitless website.